eth-cscs/sarus/doc/install/post-installation.rst

 For directories, the conditions apply recursively for all their contents.
 The checked directories are:

+  - The directory where the Sarus engine and hook binaries are installed (``<sarus install prefix>/bin``).
-  - The directory where Sarus will create the OCI bundle.
+  - The directory where Sarus creates the OCI bundle.
     This location can be configured through the ``OCIBundleDir`` entry in ``sarus.json``.
   - If the :doc:`SSH Hook </config/ssh-hook>` is installed,